Wind Park Power Prediction: Attention-Based Graph Networks and Deep Learning to Capture Wake Losses: Introduction

 Wind energy has been subject to rapid expansion in recent years, with a record 82 GW of new wind capacity installed globally, and a year-on-year growth of 53\% in 2020 \cite{gwec2021}.
 Due to the intermittent nature of wind energy, research into wind power modelling and forecasting will remain important to establish wind as a more reliable energy resource.

 Turbines have traditionally been characterised by their power curves, a simple relationship that indicates the expected power production at different wind speeds.
 However, with the construction of large wind farms, interaction losses from turbines in near vicinity to each other become prominent, resulting in actual production values deviating from power curve predictions.
-Wake losses can be seen as the reduction in power due to turbines being downstream in a farm, where some of the energy has been extracted by upstream turbines and the air becoming more turbulent.
-Significant efforts have been spent trying to account for these losses, modelling the complicated flow patterns that arise downstream within a farm.
-A simple, but widely used method, has been the Jensen wake model, which calculates the wind speed deficit downstream of a single wind turbine \cite{jensen1983}.
+The wind velocity deficit and increased turbulence generated downstream of a turbine characterise the turbine wake, which result in turbines situated downstream seeing a reduction in the power generated.
+Significant efforts have been spent trying to account for these wake losses, modelling the complicated flow patterns that arise downstream within a farm.
+A simple, but widely used method, has been the Jensen wake model, which calculates the velocity deficit downstream of a single wind turbine \cite{jensen1983}.
 High resolution computational fluid dynamics can yield high fidelity results \cite{sanderse2011}, but a problem with such numerical methods have been their high computational cost.

 DL-based models have the potential to yield accurate results, while also significantly reduce run times for trained models.
 Various studies have reported success in training artificial neural networks (ANN) to predict wind farm power from the free stream wind velocity and direction \cite{manobel2018, yan2019}.
 A two-dimensional power curve was introduced by Yan et al. \cite{yan2019}, where the expected power could be determined from the wind speed and direction, thereby taking wake losses into account.
 Ti et al. \cite{ti2020} trained an MLP to predict spatial velocity deficit and added turbulence downstream, aiming to output high resolution flow fields similar to those of numerical methods.